-Produce a short film (maximum length of 10min) on mental health & dementia and ignite change through your story.
+Make a short film on mental health/dementia and ignite change through your story.

-This competition will feature workshops with film industry experts to provide film production and story generation knowledge; mental health/dementia organisations to provide accurate and precise information about Singapore’s mental health landscape.
+This competition features workshops with film industry experts to provide the ins and outs of filmmaking and mental health/dementia organisations to provide accurate and precise information about Singapore’s mental health landscape.

 Your short film should feature at least one of the topics covered by the mental health/dementia organisations.

 The 2021 winning short film will be screened at the next Singapore Mental Health Film Festival in May 2021.